Cesar Gonzmart and

 Casimiro Jr. and his wife, Carmen had one child, Adela Hernandez.

 Called, “Ybor’s Matriarch” and “the gem of Ybor," Adela Hernandez Gonzmart was the granddaughter of the Columbia Restaurant’s founder, Casimiro Hernandez, Sr.

-In 1953, Adela’s father, Casimiro Jr., was in failing health, so they returned to Tampa.
+In 1953, Adela’s father, Casimiro Jr., was in failing health, so the young couple returned to Tampa.
 They divided the business duties of operating the restaurant and raising their two sons, Casey and Richard.
 The family persevered in keeping the restaurant open during the late 1950s and all thorough the 1960s when Ybor City was dying.
 Urban renewal cut the heart from the Latin Quarter.
 More families moved out.
 Businesses closed.
-César Gonzmart realized they had to do something to bring people back to Ybor City.
+Cesar Gonzmart realized they had to do something to bring people back to Ybor City.